'Nearly cost our lives': 8 S'poreans including 6-month-old baby rescued after Bintan tour boat capsizes

 When questioned at the drop-off point, two individuals operating the boat allegedly admitted that they did not have a proper boat operating licence or practical training, and had only experience.

-The family also found out that the tour guide allegedly could not swim.
+The family was also aghast to find out that the tour guide allegedly could not swim.

 The police later recorded the family’s statements and conducted investigations, which required them to remain at the location for about two more hours.